onja-org/w2_css_tailwind_mini_capstone/tests/visual-checklist.md

 ## ✨ Celebration Time!

 When you can check off all the core requirements (excluding bonus items), you've successfully built a professional-quality festival website!

 **Soa aman-tsara!** (Congratulations!)
 You should be proud of your work! 🎉

-Take screenshots, share with friends and family, and remember - you've just demonstrated real web development skills that companies value.

 ---